-The central idea of the TSP is to map out Texas’ acoustic history and diversity.
-Materials presented here come from three main sources: collaborative research with Texas A&M undergraduate students, recordings from sound archives, recordings from personal collections.
-Click here to visit the TSP.
+The central idea of this project is to map out and study Texas’ acoustic history and diversity.
+Click here to visit the TAMUSP.

 The SEM Sounding Board sound exhibit showcased the creative work of scholars attentive to the spatial and ethnographic potential of sound.
 It ran in parallel with the Society for Ethnomusicology Annual Meeting in Austin, TX.
 The Sounding Board included nine works that explored sonic in-placements (water and wind), sonic displacements (the telephone, the radio, and the microphone), sonic emplacements (the acoustic territories of urban Taiwan, the Brazilian hinterlands, and West Texas), and sonic mix-placements (in Mexico City and Havana).

-I designed this interactive installation in collaboration with my colleague Jeff Morris and graduate student Mayra Valle, who created the choreographies based on her research on the Salsa Casino repertoire within pre-revolutionary, revolutionary, and contemporary Cuba.
-Valle’s choreography highlights Salsa Casino’s fluid relationship with the Cuban socialist government, Afro-Cuban religion, and African-American pop culture.
+I designed this interactive installation in collaboration with my colleague Jeff Morris and graduate student Mayra Valle, who created the choreographies based on her research on the Salsa Casino in Cuba.
+Valle’s choreography highlights the dance’s fluid relationship with the Cuban socialist government, Afro-Cuban religion, and African-American pop culture.

 While doing fieldwork in São Paulo for my doctoral dissertation, I approached the SESC (Social Service of Commerce) to propose a workshop on the sociality of everyday sounds.
 The SESC is a popular public-private enterprise present in several districts across São Paulo.
 It has been an important cultural, educational, and recreative institution in the city, offering to the local community a range of activities at an affordable cost.